Skip to content

 November 14, 2008, a jury ordered a Kentucky KKK grand wizard Ron Edwards and two former lieutenants to pay 19-year-old Jordan Gruver $1.5 million for lost wages and medical expenses and $1 million in punitive damages.
 The racists beat him close to death at a county fair.

 November 14, 2013, Mitch joked with the press about how bad HealthCare.gov operated under President Obama.
-The senator had already accepted $75k from a health insurance firm that got paid $155 million to fix the technical problems.
+The senator accepted $75k from the health insurance firm that charged $155 million to fix the technical problems.

 On November 14, 2020, the state reported positive coronavirus cases quadrupled since mid-August in Kentucky nursing homes.
-These senior living facilities accounted for 60% of Kentucky deaths related to the flu strain.
-For the 2nd day in a row, the one-day record for positive cases got broken with 3,303 cases.
+The homes accounted for 60% of Kentucky deaths related to the flu strain.
+For the 2nd day in a row, the one-day record for positive cases got broken with 3,303 cases as the virus seemed to be peaking in Kentucky and the nation.
 Meanwhile, locals read about a 2015 no-knock warrant the Lexington police served on the wrong house.

 November 14, 2021, on Meet the Press, Chuck Todd asked, “Do you regret giving credibility to the Steele Dossier?”
-Rep. A. Schiff replied, “I don’t.”
+Rep. A. Schiff, the #1 pusher of the document replied, “I don’t.”